 Deputy Director of Business Administration

 Joshua has been with the City of Fort Smith since 2016.
 During his tenure, he served as the Communications & Training Manager from 2016-2018 and then promoted to the Deputy Director of Business Administration.
-This division includes Business Analytics, Logistics Support, Fleet Maintenance, Communications, Training & Safety, Customer Outreach, and Customer Services.
+This division includes Business Analytics, Logistics Support, Fleet Maintenance, Communications, Training & Safety, Customer Outreach, and Citizen Services.

 Before coming to Fort Smith, Joshua worked in the private customer service and business process outsourcing field.
 He held positions in workforce management, project management, customer service, training, and client services.